Photo ID Required to Vote

 If you don’t have one of these photo IDs, or you do but it’s expired, don’t worry, we’ve got you covered!

-Simply go to your nearest Voter Registration Office (click here for a complete list) and apply for a free Virginia Voter Photo ID Card.
+Simply go to your nearest Voter Registration Office ( and apply for a free Virginia Voter Photo ID Card.

 You can apply for a Virginia Voter Photo ID Card throughout the year from any local voter registration office, even on Election Day.
 Once you have completed the Virginia Voter Photo Identification Card Application (English | Español) in the presence of a designated Virginia Election Official, they will take your picture and have you sign a digital signature pad.
 Your Virginia Voter Photo ID Card will be printed and mailed to your address on file in the Voter Registration System.